Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 Send N a link to current events, and you might unlock:

-• a full recap of her D.C. working days from the early ’70s,
+a full recap of her D.C. working days in the early ’70s,

-Send a link that opens another, and then another, and you may send her straight into:
+Send a link that opens another, and another, and another, and you might send her straight into:

 That “interesting” article on unclaimed property?
 It triggered a full suspicion loop: